marvin-hermann-research/marvin-hermann-research/README.md

 I am actively developing modular robotic systems using ROS2 and Python, with a focus on sensor integration, autonomous control, and behavior orchestration through Behavior Trees.
 These projects serve as practical explorations of robotics architecture.

-The latest project is a [Modular Behaviour Tree Architecture for ROS2](https://github.com/marvin-hermann-research/ros2-architecture-lab.git), demonstrating a research-driven, extensible framework for robot locomotion.
+The latest project is a [AETHER I - Modular Behaviour Tree Architecture for ROS2](https://github.com/marvin-hermann-research/ros2-architecture-lab.git), demonstrating a research-driven, extensible framework for robot locomotion.

 Check them all out: [Current Projects Overview](https://github.com/marvin-hermann-research/current-projects)